- Rust 99.9%

 compressor = "zstd"

-Each node exposes two ports:
+Each node exposes three ports:

 - messaging port (configured in